 Once you’ve gathered all the legal forms for your divorce packet, you’ll need to carefully fill them out.
-If you need some help, you can hire an attorney to review your documents or use an online divorce service to complete your forms for you.
+If you need some help, hire an attorney to review your documents or use an online divorce service to complete your forms for you.

 Since the process varies by state, carefully read the instructions to see if you need a notarized signature before filing for divorce.

 Each state requires specific documents for your divorce case.
 Most couples need the following forms:

 An uncontested DIY divorce can cost anywhere between $0 to $5,000 plus your state filing fees.
 If you can gather and complete all the legal forms from your state court for free, you’ll only have to pay the necessary filing fees.
 Or, use an online divorce service to help gather and fill out your legal documents, which can cost $150 to $5,000.